 When estimates are from a sample, caution is warranted when drawing conclusions about whether one estimate is different in comparison to another; whether a time series of estimates is increasing, decreasing, or staying the same; or whether two variables are associated.
 Although one estimate may appear to be larger than another, a statistical test may find that the apparent difference between them is not “statistically significant” due to the uncertainty around the estimates.
 In this case, the estimates are described as having no measurable difference.

 Whether differences in means or percentages are statistically significant can be determined using the standard errors of the estimates and their associated margins of error.
-In the indicators in the Condition of Education and other NCES reports, the difference between two estimates is considered statistically significant when the probability that the difference occurred by chance is less than 5 percent, according to NCES standards (i.e., when the difference between the two estimates is greater than their combined margin of error).
+In the indicators in the Condition of Education and other NCES reports, the difference between two estimates is considered statistically significant when the difference between the two estimates is greater than their combined margin of error, based on a statistical significance level of .05.

 For all indicators that report estimates based on samples, differences between estimates (including trends over time) are stated only when they are statistically significant, based on a 95 percent level of confidence.
 To determine whether the difference between two estimates is statistically significant, most indicators use two-tailed t tests at the .05 level, with an adjustment if the samples being compared are dependent.
 The analyses are not adjusted for multiple comparisons, with the exception of indicators that use NAEP data.
 All analyses in NAEP indicators are conducted using the NAEP Data Explorer, which makes adjustments for comparisons involving a variable with more than two categories.
 The NAEP Data Explorer makes such adjustments using the Benjamini-Hochberg False Discovery Rate.
 In indicator text, differences that meet these thresholds of statistical significance are often referred to with the terms “higher” and “lower.”
 When the variables to be tested are postulated to form a trend over time, the relationship may be tested using linear regression or ANOVA trend analyses instead of a series of t tests.
 In indicator text, statistically significant trends over time are often referred to as “increases” or “decreases.”
 Indicators that use other methods of statistical comparison include a separate technical notes section.
 For more information on data analysis, see the NCES Statistical Standards, Standard 5-1.